QuantiModo/quantimodo-sdk-php/docs/Api/MeasurementsApi.md

 $user_id = 8.14; // float | User's id
 $cause_unit_name = "cause_unit_name_example"; // string | Name for the unit cause measurements to be returned in
 $onset_delay = "onset_delay_example"; // string | The amount of time in seconds that elapses after the predictor/stimulus event before the outcome as perceived by a self-tracker is known as the onset delay.
 For example, the onset delay between the time a person takes an aspirin (predictor/stimulus event) and the time a person perceives a change in their headache severity (outcome) is approximately 30 minutes.
 $duration_of_action = "duration_of_action_example"; // string | The amount of time over which a predictor/stimulus event can exert an observable influence on an outcome variable value.
 For instance, aspirin (stimulus/predictor) typically decreases headache severity for approximately four hours (duration of action) following the onset delay.
+Unit: Seconds
 $earliest_measurement_time = "earliest_measurement_time_example"; // string | Excluded records with measurement times earlier than this value.
 Use UTC ISO 8601 YYYY-MM-DDThh:mm:ss  datetime format.
 Time zone should be UTC and not local.
 $latest_measurement_time = "latest_measurement_time_example"; // string | Excluded records with measurement times later than this value.
 Use UTC ISO 8601 YYYY-MM-DDThh:mm:ss  datetime format.
 Time zone should be UTC and not local.
 $limit = 100; // int | The LIMIT is used to limit the number of results returned.
 So if youhave 1000 results, but only want to the first 10, you would set this to 10 and offset to 0.
 The maximum limit is 200 records.